-For years, many have questioned the health effects of the widespread use of Round Up on crops.
-Hopefully, this litigation will reveal the truth and if information has been kept from the public eye that supports the causal link between Round Up and non-Hodgkin Lymphoma or proves Monsanto was involved in the peer review process for scientific publications related to Round Up, Monsanto will have a lot of questions to answer.
+For years, many have questioned the health effects of the widespread use of Roundup on crops.
+Hopefully, this litigation will reveal the truth and if information has been kept from the public eye that supports the causal link between Roundup and non-Hodgkin Lymphoma or proves Monsanto was involved in the peer review process for scientific publications related to Roundup.
+If so, Monsanto will have a lot of questions to answer.

 Houston Products Liability Attorneys

 If you think that you may have a case regarding a dangerous product that caused you or a loved one injuries, please contact our law offices today about your product liability claim.
 At the Ramsey Law Group, our knowledgeable Houston products liability attorneys are here to advocate for you.